nodejs/node/doc/api/console.markdown

     }
     console.timeEnd('100-elements');

-## console.trace(label)
+## console.trace(message, [...])

-Print a stack trace to stderr of the current position.
+Print to stderr `'Trace :'`, followed by the formatted message and stack trace to the current position.

 ## console.assert(value, [message], [...])